ZahraZfr/saturn/README.md

 ## Installation
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Make a duplicate of .env.example and rename to .env, then configure your credentials.

 In the project directory, you can run:
 1. to create node_modules folder